andrew/ultimate-awesome/README.md

 - [awesome-controls](https://github.com/trevorbryant/awesome-controls) - A collection of awesome security controls mapping for solutions across frameworks.
 - [awesome-markdown](https://github.com/webiaio/awesome-markdown) - Awesome markdown writing tools.
 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
-- [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.